Smarts-Hub/documentation-center/src/content/docs/0xbot/module-development/api.md

 ## `api.moduleList`
 An Array containing the name of all the modules successfully loaded.

+## `api.moduleMetadataList`
+An Array containing the JavaScript Object representation of the `metadata.json` for each module

 ## `api.installPackage(packageName: string)`
 A method to automatically run the `npm install` command, to install packages required by your module before they are loaded